Cvrwed/UX-Grabber/README.md

-# 🔴Do not use this to harass or ilegally obtain somebody's personal information this program is intended for educational purposes🔴
+# 🔴Do not use this to harass or ilegally obtain somebody's personal information this program is intended for educational purposes, also dont skid I'll catch you i swear🔴